 \paragraph*{Triplet and singlet dioxygen states.} As an additional application, we discuss the low-energy states of molecular oxygen for different sectors of the $M$ and $S$ quantum numbers.
-While ${M = \ev*{\hat S_z} = \frac{1}{2}(\nele^{\uparrow} {-} \nele^{\downarrow})}$ is directly imposed in the wavefunction, for $S$ we instead add a $\lambda\, \hat S^2$ penalty term to the Hamiltonian, at no extra cost during the optimization.
+While ${M = \ev*{\hat S_z} = \frac{1}{2}(\nele_{\uparrow} {-} \nele_{\downarrow})}$ is directly imposed in the wavefunction of Eq.~\eqref{eq:sum_slater_spin}, in order to tune the value of $S$ in this calculation, we add a $\lambda\, \hat S^2$ penalty term to the Hamiltonian, at no extra cost during the optimization.
 In \cref{fig:o2} we study the convergence of the O\textsubscript{2} to its triplet ground state, both in the $M=0$ and $M=1$ spin sectors.
 For the latter we need fewer determinants to accurately represent the eigenstate, due to the smaller size of the subspace it is defined in.
 Adding the $\lambda\,\hat S^2$ penalty term, with $\lambda=0.1$, we converge to the singlet state, which is known to be the first excited state of this molecule.
-In the inset, showing the total spin quantum number $S$, estimated from $\ev*{\hat S^2} = S(S+1)$, we show that we do not observe spin contamination, apart from the lowest number of determinants in the $M=0$ sector.
+In the inset of \cref{fig:o2} we show that we do not observe spin contamination, apart from the lowest number of determinants in the $M=0$ sector.